“It's all turned to slush at this point.”

 It's supposed to get up to 50 degrees today, so most of the snow on the roads will just turn to slush.

 "At this point" means "now".
-Use it when something was different before, or when you expect it to change soon:
+Use it when something was different before:

 I'll take any job I can get at this point.
 I've been out of work for over eight months.